Johann Sebastian Bach.

 No number ... don't translate ...

-At the bottom of the international pages in Chinese, Russian and Ukraine, and more you can check, how your picture and a short vita would look like, if you help translate into a perfect version of your mother language: Click here, next scroll down.
-Or click here and meet the complete team.
+At the bottom of the international pages in Chinese, Russian and Ukraine, and more, you can check, how your picture and a short vita will look like, after you helped to translate this section into a perfect version of your mother language: Click here ... next scroll down.
+Or, click here and meet the complete team.

 Hi and thank you for your great help and support ...